rahul-soshte/soroban-math/README.md

 3. Ergonomic API: An intuitive API for easy integration into Soroban smart contracts.
 4. Minimized Rounding Losses: Specialized techniques to reduce rounding errors during calculations.

-## Some Notes

-I am monitoring and maintaining this repo closely.
-Writing test cases.
-I cannot ask you to assume that the library is 100% safe to use in all scenarios.
-If you need my consultation while integrating this library and implementing it as safely as possible in your project / hands-on custom implementation, I sure can do it, of course that will be come with some price tag, please DM me on [Twitter](https://twitter.com/RahulSoshte) or mail me here, rahul.soshte47@gmail.com.

 ## Getting Help